 So, in today’s volatile market that’s oversaturated with content that’s both real and constructive - as well as otherwise - how do we at ActiveCollab handle referral traffic?
 Because we operate on a global B2B market, we mainly focus on web publications and online magazines, and we pay special attention to cultivating reviews and testimonials.

-News publications - targeting
+News Publications - Targeting

 We divide our targets into:

 - Organic - these are high-traffic publications that are mostly made up of respectable tech magazines that conduct extensive research and product testing before writing their articles and lists.
 These are the places people go for advice because they trust their recommendations - since they are sincere and unsponsored opinions by leading experts.
-It’s very difficult to get a position on such publications.
+It’s very difficult to get a position in such publications.

 - Competitors - predominantly comprised of Top 10 lists, lists that our chief competitors are on.